- Advertisement -

 Some Rottweiler Retriever mixes will have shorter hair thanks to their Rottweiler side, but their hair usually is not as short as a pure bred Rottie.
 Hair length can vary greatly from dog to dog, but it is always obvious that the dog is a mix.

-Golden Retriever Rottweiler mix puppies are a combination of two very energetic dogs.
+Exercising for Golden Rottiesiever Rottweiler mix puppies are a combination of two very energetic dogs.

 Like their parent breeds, Golden Rotties require a lot of exercise starting from a very young age.
 If they do not receive enough of it, a Golden Rottweiler mix can become very restless even slightly aggressive.